SRES-241-116

 Who is hurt

-No specific group is directly or materially harmed by this resolution.
-It creates no mandates, spending, or restrictions on any party.
+No group is materially harmed by this resolution.
+It creates no mandates, spending, or regulatory burdens on any individual or organization.

 Supporters argue